Check Out What Whales Are Doing With GOOGL

 What The Experts Say On Alphabet:

-- Mizuho has decided to maintain their Buy rating on Alphabet, which currently sits at a price target of $3100.0.
+- Truist Securities has decided to maintain their Buy rating on Alphabet, which currently sits at a price target of $3400.0.

+- JMP Securities has decided to maintain their Market Perform rating on Alphabet, which currently sits at a price target of $3300.0.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.